Where lies the trauma?

 For Tanning, Bourgeois, Woolf, Albertine and Walsh the need to create is a survival mechanism, the sanity of the individual relies on allowing that person the space and time to create.
 Without that space and time, the individual goes “mad”.
 For Burch et al. there is a link between creative individuals and measures of schizotypy, that creative people are typically more “mad”.
 Tanning’s creativity relied on her ability to “look beyond the obvious” into a “mad” world.
 The idea that Tanning had the freedom of space and time, that she did not need to fight to be able to create, potentially means that she never had to face the “highways crazed with the torture that her gift had put her to”.

 Does creativity rely on “madness”?
 Probably not, although it probably does rely on the luxury of freedom, time, space and money.
-Our sanity, however, might rely on the provision of these luxuries.
+Sanity, however, might rely on the provision of these luxuries.